erikjseidel/netbox/docs/models/dcim/virtuallink.md

 # Virtual Links

 A virtual link represents a connection between exactly two interfaces.
-It is somewhat analogous to, and indeed intends to replicate, a "graph edge" found in graph databases, thus allowing for more flexibility in networks.
+It is somewhat analogous to, and indeed intends to replicate, a "graph edge" found in graph databases, thus allowing for more flexibility in modelling overlay and hybrid networks.

 ## Fields